KEP-5677: DRA Resource Availability Visibility

 Failure ModeDescriptionDetectionMitigationsDiagnosticsTesting

-Controller not runningResourcePoolStatusRequest controller in KCM is not running or crashedRequests stay in pending state (no status.observationTime), resourcepoolstatus_requests_processed_total metric stays at 0Restart KCM, check KCM logsCheck KCM logs for controller startup errors, verify feature gate enabledCovered by integration tests
+Controller not runningResourcePoolStatusRequest controller in KCM is not running or crashedRequests stay with status unset (no Complete/Failed condition); resourcepoolstatusrequest_controller_requests_processed_total stays at 0Restart KCM, check KCM logsCheck KCM logs for controller startup errors, verify feature gate enabledCovered by integration tests

 Informers not syncedResourceSlice or ResourceClaim informers have not completed initial syncController logs warning, requests delayedWait for informer sync, check API server connectivityCheck KCM logs for informer sync statusCovered by integration tests